cloudsolver/aws-soa/atoms/ASG.md

 - Deleting an ASG terminates EC2 instances
 - ASG can be configured with [[SNS]] to send notifications on scaling events.
 ASG ensures EC2 instances are within a range (minimum, maximum capacity).
-It can scale out EC2 instances to match the load, and scale in when load decreases.
+It can scale out EC2 instances to match the load and scale in when load decreases.
 Automatically registers new instances to a load balancer.
 Recreate an EC2 instance if one is terminated or unhealthy.
 - There is no cost for ASG itself.
-- ASG also supports Lifecycle hooks - that can take a snapshot of an EBS volume if an EC2 instance gets terminated, and restore it to another AZ via another lifecycle hook. [more on Lifecycle Hooks](https://docs.aws.amazon.com/autoscaling/ec2/userguide/lifecycle-hooks.html)
+- ASG also supports Lifecycle hooks - that can take a snapshot of an EBS volume if an EC2 instance gets terminated and restore it to another AZ via another lifecycle hook. [more on Lifecycle Hooks](https://docs.aws.amazon.com/autoscaling/ec2/userguide/lifecycle-hooks.html)

 A Launch Template is required for an ASG.
 - [[AMI]] + Instance Type